 ITM, OTM & ATM

-OTM: On the other hand, in an OTM, the underlying security is yet to reach the strike price.
+OTM: On the other hand, the underlying security is yet to reach the strike price in an OTM.
 In other words, when the asset price is lower than the strike price.
 This means it has no intrinsic value.
 Or, such options are worthless for the buyer at the expiry.

-ATM: This is the contract where both the prices, the prevailing asset price, and strike price is the same, it is called an ATM option contract.
+ATM: This is the contract where both the prices, the prevailing asset price, and the strike price are the same; it is called an ATM option contract.